Since being established in 1982, SACES has successfully completed over one thousand consulting assignments.

 The Strathalbyn economy is to a significant extent dependent on agriculture activities with there being little other mining activity in the region.
 The mine therefore has the potential to diversify the economic base of the region.

-A copy of the Centre's report, which provides estimates of the direct and indirect employment and gross state product generated by the mine throughout the wider Strathalbyn economy, can be downloaded from here.
+Download a copy of SACES's report, which provides estimates of the direct and indirect employment and gross state product generated by the mine throughout the wider Strathalbyn economy.
 By Jim Hancock, Anthony Kosturjak, Edwin Dewan and Michael O'Neil, August 2006.

 This report was commissioned by the former Victorian Gambling Research Panel.
 It considers the community impact of EGM gambling by comparing the starkly different gambling environments that exist in Victoria and Western Australia.
 Victoria is characterised by widespread availability of EGMs with machines located in hotels and clubs throughout the State, whereas availability is tightly restricted in Western Australia, with EGMs being limited to a single casino site in Perth.